digideskio/support-tools/mdb-wt/tour.md

     internal_page_max=4KB,key_format=S,key_gap=10,leaf_item_max=0,leaf_page_max=32KB,memory_page_max=5MB,os_cache_dirty_max=0,\
     os_cache_max=0,prefix_compression=0,prefix_compression_min=4,split_pct=75,value_format=S,version=(major=1,minor=1)

-This ascii file contains the same ascii descriptor string that the WiredTiger.wt file contains for the other .wt files.
+This ascii WiredTiger.turtle file contains the same ascii descriptor string that the WiredTiger.wt file contains for the other .wt files.
 The pointers to the key locations in the .wt file such as btree root node pointer and location of extent lists is encoded in the hex string identified as "addr=...".

 Note that the key landmarks within each .wt file are associated with specific checkpoints.
 This means that a given .wt file may have